 Designing homes in flood risk areas

-This happens to be an area where dion seminara architecture excels having created an award winning flood design following on from the tragic 2011 Brisbane floods (http://dsarchitecture.com.au/awards-winning-flood-free-home-design/) .
+This happens to be an area where dion seminara architecture excels having created an award winning flood design following the 2011 Brisbane floods (http://dsarchitecture.com.au/awards-winning-flood-free-home-design).
 We have also been directly consulted on flood mitigation following on from Hurricane Sandy in the US.

 It goes without saying that lives come before property when creating home designs for natural disasters.
 Certainly our designs look at giving families safe locations within their properties to help them survive extreme events.
 The next consideration is then property and how to protect the home and contents within the home.

-There are two ways this can be done.
+There are two ways in which you can go about designing homes in flood risk areas.
 The first approach is attempting to stop the water entering the property in the first place.
 Creating a barrier that can withstand the weight of the water that it could one day be holding back.
-Of course this requires some clever structural engineering given that the boundary of any property has to have gaps in it to allow for people and vehicles to get through.
+Of course, this requires some clever structural engineering given that the boundary of any property has to have gaps in it to allow for people and vehicles to get through.
 The fence around a property should also look visually appealing and not like a dam wall around the home.
 This is where clever design comes in.